5agado/conversation-analyzer/README.md

     --authors "{"11234":"SENDER_1", "112345":"SENDER_2"}"

 ## Analyzer
+Compared to basic scraping this phase has more dependencies; see the *requirements.txt* file and [here](http://conda.pydata.org/docs/using/envs.html#share-an-environment) for a guide on how to manage environments in Conda.

 **I have added two Jupyter notebooks for easier exploration of the various statistics and analytical results**.
 Just check out [Basic Stats](Conversation%20Analyzer%20-%20Basic%20Stats) or [Words Stats](Conversation%20Analyzer%20-%20Words%20Stats).
 I have left previous outputs as examples, but I encourage you to explore your own data and tweak the stats and plots based on your preferences.

 If you are not familiar or not willing to check out the notebook, you can still access the old *main.py* for automatic stats running.
 It requires as parameter the filepath of the conversation to be analyzed; it will then log and generate a set of basic stats for the overall conversation.